jimjeffers/DTTG-Jekyll/_posts/2012-01-25-specific_can_be_better.md

 author: Jim Jeffers
 title: "Mobile UX: Specific can be Better Than Simple"
 excerpt:
-  Work sucks when you know you need to do it.
-But work is easy and effortless when you want to do it.
+  It's not a fad, smart phones and tablets aren't going away anytime soon.
+But the way we used to approach our projects has.
 ---

 It's not a fad, smart phones and tablets aren't going away anytime soon.
 But the way we used to approach our projects has.
 If you're designing an online service you now have many possible touch points.
 The web browser, once considered the only way, is just one of many and it may not even be ideal.
 When designing for mobile devices you'll be faced with a whole boatload of considerations and decisions that didn't exist before.
 Will we need a native app or a web app?
 What type of form factor will we use?
 What infrastructure does the platform (android, iOS, windows phone) provide?
 How do users on that platform typically behave?
 What does the user of an iOS device (i.e. more animation and polish) expect vs. the user of an Android device (i.e. more technical control)?

-All of these things can easily lead a team to set them selves up for failure.
+All of these decisions invite opportunities for missteps which can easily lead a team toward failure.
 Here are some important things to consider when approaching a mobile project:

 ### 1. Being specific is more important than keeping it simple.